 - feel all the emotions that surface when eating time is over without going back for more food

-- take time to replace limited, self-defeating thoughts with positive, energizing new thoughts
+- take time to replace limited, self-defeating thoughts with calming, soothing and energizing new thoughts

 - set aside time to quiet your mind and turn down the volume on the mind chatter

-- eat a serving size only of your favorite, junky, drug-like addictive foods
+- eat a serving size only of your favorite, drug-like addictive foods

-- add healthy wholesome foods (like fruits, veggies, lentils, beans and whole grains) to your eating plan even though they are not exciting or soothing
+- add healthy wholesome fiber-filled foods (like fruits, veggies, lentils and beans ) to your eating plan even though they are not exciting or soothing

 - do some form of exercise most days of the week, even though you don’t feel like it and

-- cut your evenings short so you can get adequate sleep.
+- cut your evenings short so you can get adequate, restorative sleep.

-The bottom line is that you’ll need to access your willingness to be uncomfortable long enough to practice some healthy self-care skills, like being present to your emotions, working through them, replacing limiting beliefs, and the like.
+The bottom line is that you’ll need to access your willingness to be uncomfortable long enough to practice these health-promoting self-care skills.
 These skills will eventually replace your emotional eating.

 “I am motivated to end my emotional eating.”